 Nonmedical information can also be obtained, such as heritage background, nonhealth related trait information, or information with indirect medical impact, such as a predisposition to obesity.

 The genome sequencing procedure and the data interpretation are performed according to the highest standards available to public consumers.
 Human genome sequencing is an innovative and state-of-the-art technology, and novel discoveries in improving data quality are constantly being made.
-Merogenomics Inc. selects service providers that can generate data of the highest quality based on the latest published supporting records.
-Merogenomics Inc. provides third party appraisal to ensure that these stringent criteria are met.
+Merogenomics selects service providers that can generate data of the highest quality based on the latest published supporting records.
+Merogenomics can provide third-party appraisal to ensure that these stringent criteria are met for a client interested in tests from service providers different from those recommended by Merogenomics.

-The third parties affiliated with Merogenomics Inc. to isolate, sequence, and interpret a subject’s genomic DNA are of established quality.
+The third parties endorsed by Merogenomics to isolate, sequence, and interpret a subject’s genomic DNA are of established quality.
 These firms have set technical competency standards and demonstrated procedural analytical validity, and collaborate with leading academic and industry research institutions.
+The service providers of DNA tests promoted by Merogenomics are all CLIA/CAP certified to the highest regulatory standards that are applied to clinical laboratories performing testing on human samples.

-Protecting the privacy of genetic information and access to informed consent are viewed as important by the general public, and are key influencing factors in public interest in direct-to-consumer genomic testing.1
+Protecting the privacy of genetic information and access to informed consent are viewed as important by the general public, and are key influencing factors in public interest in direct-to-consumer genomic testing.

-Merogenomics Inc. will take all reasonable efforts to protect the privacy of the information and samples provided by the client and the confidentiality of the data generated.
-All data and information will be encrypted, password protected, and stored in a cloud.
-All tissue samples will be stored in a safe biorepository until they can be safely discarded.
-Merogenomics Inc. will not distribute private and sensitive information to third parties without the agreement of the client.
+DNA sequencing service providers take all reasonable efforts to protect the privacy of the information and samples provided by the client and the confidentiality of the data generated.
+All data and information is encrypted, password protected, and stored in a cloud.
+All tissue samples are stored in a safe biorepository until they can be safely discarded.
+DNA testing service providers do not distribute private and sensitive information to third parties without the agreement of the client.

 As your genome is the same throughout all the cells in your body, and is specific to each individual, accurate whole genomic sequence need be obtained only once (genome sequence does not change unless influenced by environmental factors, for example, in the development of many cancers); it is a repository of biological information that will never have to be resequenced.
 Genomic information is available for interpretation in perpetuity, providing an opportunity to learn new information as more scientific knowledge of the genome emerges.